rohitkeshav27/Sentiment-Analysis-using-Twitter-for-cryptocurrency/README.md

 # The required libraries to install are-->

-The libraries/modules are present in the file requirements.txt
+The libraries/modules are present in the file "requirements.txt"